lucckkyyy/Netflix-Churn-Prediction/README.md

-🎬 Netflix-Style Customer Churn Prediction
-Predicting which users might leave the platform using machine learning 🚀 Why I Built This Project

-I created this project as a fun way to apply machine learning skills to a real-world scenario:
-What if I built a churn prediction system for Netflix?

-This was my opportunity to explore:

-Practical ML workflows

-Feature engineering

-Data cleaning

-Model evaluation

-And presenting the results in a clean, professional notebook

-I wanted the final model to achieve 80%+ accuracy, and it does.

-🧠 Project Vision

-I took the publicly available IBM Telco Customer Churn dataset and transformed it into a Netflix-like dataset by renaming features and engineering new ones such as:

-MonthsSubscribed

-MonthlySubscriptionFee

-StreamingQuality

-WatchHours (synthetic engagement metric)

-The goal was not just accuracy but making the dataset feel like it came straight from a streaming service analytics team.

-🛠️ What I Learned While Building This
-📌 Machine Learning Workflow

-Cleaning and preprocessing real-world data

-Encoding categorical variables

-Handling missing values

-Scaling numerical features

-Splitting into train/test sets

-Training a classification model

-Evaluating accuracy and understanding misclassifications

-📌 Feature Engineering

-Renaming telecom-style features into Netflix-style

-Creating a new engagement feature: WatchHours

-Understanding how engineered features impact prediction accuracy

-📌 Data Visualization

-Plotting a confusion matrix heatmap

-Examining which categories impact churn

-Presenting ML output clearly in Jupyter Notebook

-📌 Tools Used

-Python

-Pandas, NumPy

-Scikit-learn

-Matplotlib

-Jupyter Notebook

-🎯 Final Results

-✔ Accuracy: 80%+
-✔ Clean and readable Jupyter Notebook
-✔ Updated dataset fields for a streaming service use-case ✔ Confusion matrix + classification report
-✔ Reproducible on any computer

-This project showcases how a simple ML model can become powerful when combined with thoughtful feature engineering and clear presentation.
+🎬🔥 Netflix-Style Customer Churn Prediction
+📉 Predicting Which Users Might Leave the Platform

+I built this project as a fun machine learning experiment imagining myself as part of Netflix’s Data Science Team.
+Just like my portfolio website project helped me grow in web development, this one helped me level up in machine learning, feature engineering, and data storytelling.

+This wasn’t just a model…
+It was a complete learning journey.

+🚀 Project Motivation

+I wanted to recreate how a big tech company like Netflix thinks about user behavior:

+Who might stop using the platform?

+Why do they churn?

+What patterns make users stay longer?

+How can data help predict these outcomes?

+Using the IBM Telco Churn dataset, I redesigned the entire thing to feel like Netflix data.

+🧠 My Approach

+This project was my playground to explore:

+ML pipeline building

+Feature engineering creativity

+Clean, structured analysis

+Data visualization

+Producing a polished notebook for GitHub

+🎯 What I Worked On
+⭐ Data Transformation (Netflix-Style)

+I converted telecom-style columns into streaming-service style ones:

+tenure → MonthsSubscribed

+MonthlyCharges → MonthlySubscriptionFee

+InternetService → StreamingQuality

+Churn → Churned

+And then I engineered one of the coolest features:

+🎥 WatchHours

+A synthetic feature representing user engagement, created using randomness + subscription duration.

+This made the dataset feel exactly like Netflix internal data.

+🧠 Skills I Developed During This Project
+🧹 Data Cleaning & Wrangling

+Handling missing data

+Dropping irrelevant fields

+Converting data types safely

+Renaming & restructuring for clarity

+📦 Feature Engineering

+One-hot encoding

+Synthetic feature creation

+Mapping Yes/No to binary labels

+Understanding how engineered features boost model accuracy

+🤖 Model Building

+Logistic Regression

+Data splitting

+Standard scaling

+Evaluating precision, recall, F1-score

+Confusion matrix interpretation

+📊 Visualization

+Confusion matrix heatmap

+Sample data views

+Clear notebook presentation

+📈 Final Model Performance
+🎉 Accuracy: ~80%+

+This met my goal of achieving above 80% predictive quality.

+📦 Confusion Matrix

+Shows how well churners vs non-churners were identified.

+🔍 Classification Report

+Provides precision, recall, and F1-scores for deeper insight.

+This model is simple, interpretable, and a great starting point for churn prediction in streaming platforms.